VimDrones/Vimdrones-Docs/docs/designer.md

 **what is the distance**

-* Distance between two drones，the default value is 2m.
+* Distance between two drones, the default value is 2m.

 **What we have after create drone team?**